ericc661/cole_nimes_analysis/cole_analysis.md

 exhibits a more ambitious, explorative tone rather than the primarily descriptive one found in the first quatrain.
 The result of this exploration, however, is quite puzzling: darkness is presented as a form of love.

-Darkness is liked by the speaker because it provides relief from the mirrors?

-Talk about how darkness is similar to mirrors?
+If we take the speaker's suggestion and replace "love" with "darkness" in the previous line, it destabilizes the very notion of darkness.
+What does it mean to disclose darkness, to uncover it and make it visible?
+Darkness cannot be made visible through illumination, or it ceases to become darkness.
+Light is a precondition for vision so we cannot say that we truly see darkness, but the speaker's formulation of disclosure suggests that the darkness can see us.
+Therefore darkness, simultaneously vast and suffocating, at once eluding illumination yet reflective (of touch if not sight), echoes the hall of mirrors established in the opening of the poem.

 the instability doesn't end: "the body"

+move on to this next with regards to the "return" to describing the
-the abstract and the tangible/physical are mixed
+bathhouse: the abstract and the tangible/physical are mixed

 something about the bursts of color: green crests, beach towel

 definitely mention the mix of ancient and modern

+something about rhythm

+inverted structure

 Works cited to add: